HellsJanitor/28-Alphas-Later/README.md

 Hazmat zombies are a guaranteed source of hazmat gear.
 Kill one, and if it drops loot, it'll have some hazmat gear in there.

 There are more zombies in the world.
-Biomes are gamestaged, which means zombies get tougher and their number increases as you level up.
+Biomes are game-staged, which means zombies get tougher and their number increases as you level up.

 Zombies are tougher.